DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 # Follow the prompts
 Enter email address: Enter a valid email for urgent renewal notices and security warnings.
 Terms of service: Agree to the Let's Encrypt terms of service.
-Enter your domain name (e.g.,legout.click). redirect HTTP to HTTPS (recommended: "2: Redirect").
+Enter your domain name (legout.click). redirect HTTP to HTTPS (recommended: "2: Redirect").
 Automatic Renewal: This will ensure that all visitors use the secure connection.
 Open a web browser and navigate to http://legout.click.
 The browser will automatically be redirected to https://legout.click Check for the padlock icon in the browser address bar, indicating a secure, encrypted connection.
 This confirms that HTTPS is successfully enabled and working.

+Figure 17: Certbot prompts during SSL certificate issuance and configuration for Apache.

 <img width="752" alt="Screenshot 2025-06-07 203653" src="https://github.com/user-attachments/assets/6255fb51-e301-460a-bf0a-c113f5bf686d" />